 Personal information that we hold is protected by:

 - placing passwords on databases to limit access and protect electronic information from unauthorised interference, access, modification and disclosure; and

 - providing locked cabinets for the storage of physical records.

 If you believe that the information we have about you is not accurate, complete or up to date, we ask that you contact us in writing (see details below).

 You are entitled to request access to your medical records.
 We request that you put your request in writing and we will respond to it within a reasonable time.

 There may be a fee for the administrative costs of retrieving and providing you with copies of your medical records.

 We may deny access to your medical records in certain circumstances permitted by law, for example, if disclosure may cause a serious threat to your health or safety.
 We will always tell you why access is denied and the options you have to respond to our decision.

-If you have a complaint about the privacy of your personal information, we request that you contact us at firstname.lastname@example.org.
+If you have a complaint about the privacy of your personal information (including complaints about our use of the Myhealth record system), we request that you contact us in writing.
 Upon receipt of a complaint we will consider the details and attempt to resolve it in accordance with our complaints handling procedures.